jegrossman2004/DS2002FinalProject/README.md

 # DS2002FinalProject

-Your analysis should look at the relationship between all data fields and their changes over time.
+PART 1 BENCHMARK 5: Your analysis should look at the relationship between all data fields and their changes over time.
 In a brief statement, describe any changes or patterns you observe, and propose an explanation for them.
 Include this in your GitHub repository.

 The factor element increases over time in a cubic relationship, starting at 1 at the beginning of the hour, then 8 a minute later, then 27, then 64, and so on, until it reaches 205379/the end of the hour, upon which the factor element resets to 1.